radcliffetech/crm-app/packages/backend-django/README.md

 open htmlcov/index.html
 ```

-✅ Test coverage: **100%**

-Continuous Integration is configured via GitHub Actions to enforce 100% coverage on all pull requests.
+Continuous Integration is configured via GitHub Actions to enforce minimium coverage on all pull requests.

 ## Features